 Despite his success, he’s refreshingly grounded and full of inspiring thoughtfulness.
 These qualities clearly shine through all his photos.

-9. Ruby James
+11. Ruby James

 Ruby is a multi-talented artist who has photographed models, couples, and families.
 She’s a talented portrait and fashion photographer.
 And she’s also an experienced film photographer with a vibrant gallery to prove it.

-With an Instagram following of over 90,000 people, Ruby frequently delights her fans with outstanding photos.
+With an Instagram following of over 70,000 people, Ruby frequently delights her fans with outstanding photos.
 If you like edgy photos with stark lighting and nostalgic, ethereal images, you’ll love her work.

-8. Ana Lora
+12. Ana Lora

 Besides taking stunning self-portraits, Lotus photographs life’s joyful and haunting sides.
 She uses rich and varied subjects.
-Many of her photos are accompanied by heartfelt poems that add even more meaning to her photographs.
+Many of her photos are accompanied by heartfelt poems that add even more meaning.

-6. Gina Vasquez
+14. Gina Vasquez

-Masha’s photos are as magical as her creating process.
-Her concepts – a woman lying in an antique bathtub, for example – are unique and difficult to re-create.
+Masha’s photos are as magical as her creative process.
+Her concepts, like a woman lying in an antique bathtub, are unique and difficult to re-create.
 She finds inspiration in paintings, dramatic lighting, and square format.

-Masha’s photography journey began with a 365 project that compelled her to take one photo every day for a year.
+Masha’s photography journey began with a 365 project.
+It compelled her to take one photo every day for a year.
 This challenge shaped her into an innovative artist.

 Her work is an incredible source of inspiration.
 Especially for all those who enjoy the vibrance and depth of fine art photography.
 She has more recently focussed on portraits, weddings, and fashion (See her commercial photography Instagram feed).

 Luke’s photos range from conceptual pieces to eye-catching portraits.
 His experimentation is what makes his portfolio deeply interesting to look at.

-2. Sonya Khegay
+18. Sonya Khegay

 Whether you’re a fan of adventure, wedding photos, or simple portraits, you’ll enjoy following her work.
 Regardless of its simplicity, every photo on her page has a deep story.